 - Three ways to biohack your biology

-It’s quite amazing: by making small, incremental changes to your daily activities, you can improve every aspect of your life – your physical fitness, your career, and your happiness in general.
+Biohacking’s quite amazing.
+By making small, incremental changes to your daily activities, you can improve every aspect of your life – your physical fitness, your career, and your happiness in general.
 If you want to be at the top of your game, ignoring biohacking isn’t an option.

 Why you should consider biohacking